jeffpar/pcjs.v1/blog/2015/03/26/README.md

 To avoid unexpected type coercion, and thus unexpected matches and/or mismatches, the usual advice is to *always* use strict equality operators ("===" and "!==").

 I disagree.

 In well-written code, the variable data types should always be clear.
 In fact, the more you're able to use JSDoc types to declare the data types of all your parameters, return values, and other variables, the fewer errors you'll have.
-Type coercion should never be a problem as long as you're always comparing variables with matching types, because no coercion will be performed.
+As long as you're always comparing variables with matching types, there shouldn't be any unexpected coercions.

 Obviously, there will be times when a polymorphic variable is required, especially when dealing with APIs that can return multiple types.
 But those should be the exception, not the rule.